 Maintenance of these records as described below.

-Potential Leaders or Supervisors must be known and active in the parish, worshipping community or organization for at least one year six months before engaging in ministry with children and youth, unless they are serving in a paid position and have completed required public records checks and reference checks pursuant to the Screening and Training Protocols (Appendix A).
+Potential Leaders or Supervisors must be known and active in the parish, worshipping community or organization for at least one year before engaging in ministry with children and youth, unless they are serving in a paid position and have completed required public records checks and reference checks pursuant to the Screening and Training Protocols (Appendix A).

 ECCT, parishes, worshipping communities, and other organizations must keep and maintain all application and screening records secure and confidential in ECCT, parish, worshipping community, or organization’s office.
 This includes a signature by each applicant verifying receipt of a copy of this policy, including any local procedures or variations.